30 Scary Scientific Facts Uncovered By Members Of This Online Community

 Interestingly, while ignorance may serve as a temporary coping mechanism, it can have long-lasting effects on mental health.
 A study published in the European Journal of Psychology emphasizes that avoidance tactics can lead to increased anxiety and depression over time.
 These findings suggest that facing fears and seeking knowledge, even when uncomfortable, can be key to emotional resilience.

-Psychologists recommend gradually exposing oneself to distressing information in a controlled manner to build tolerance and coping skills.
+Gradually exposing oneself to distressing information in a controlled manner can build tolerance and coping skills.
 This approach can empower individuals, enabling them to confront challenges head-on rather than remain trapped in avoidance.

 9. The Andromeda Galaxy is on a collision course with the Milky Way Galaxy and it is moving at us at the rate of 70 miles a second.
 However, we have 5 billion years to get ready.